 Treatment of diabetes varies depending on the type, but management of all types of diabetes includes regular monitoring of blood sugar levels, eating a well-balanced healthy diet and regular aerobic exercise.
 Type 1 diabetes is always treated with injected insulin and some people with type 2 diabetes or gestational diabetes may need insulin injections as well.
 Type 2 diabetes is often treated with oral antidiabetic medications.
 For more details on treatment, refer to treatment of diabetes....more »

-Diabetes-like symptoms: The high blood sugars and other diabetes-like symptoms need not necessarily always mean diabetes, or may also occur due to an underlying condition causing diabetes For more information see misdiagnosis of diabetes and underlying conditions of...more »
+Diabetes-like symptoms: The high blood sugars and other diabetes-like symptoms need not necessarily always mean diabetes, or may also occur due to an underlying condition causing diabetes For more information see misdiagnosis of diabetes and ...more »

 Ask or answer a question about symptoms or diseases at one of our free interactive user forums.

 Medical story forums: If you have a medical story then we want to hear it.